dimitri/pgcopydb/docs/ref/pgcopydb_restore.rst

   Because creating extensions require superuser, this allows a multi-steps approach where extensions are dealt with superuser privileges, and then the rest of the pgcopydb operations are done without superuser privileges.

+--skip-ext-comments

+  Skip copying COMMENT ON EXTENSION commands.
+This is implicit when using --skip-extensions.

 --restart